DurableMicron/docker-ctf/Readme.md

 # Docker CTF
 This repo contains a series of simple docker ctf challenges that scale in difficulty.

-For each part the goal is to a find the flags that are in the format `flag-xxxx`.
+For each part the goal is to a find the flags that are in the format `flag-xxx`.

 ## How to run?
 - Requires docker with buildkit enabled.
 (May work without but I was using buildkit).